Now Reading

 Reasons to try squirrel hunting with a dog

 Squirrel hunting and squirrel dogs are experiencing a resurgence among hunters who are looking for an extended hunting season and a fun, family-friendly activity to do with a working dog.
-While you never know what might happen when you turn a dog loose, the relatively close-working nature of squirrel dogs (on average within 200 yards) is beneficial as parcels of land become smaller, roads become busier, and aging hunters with decreased mobility want to introduce their grandchildren to the outdoors.
+While you never know what might happen when you turn a dog loose, the relatively close-working nature of squirrel dogs (on average within 200 yards) is beneficial as parcels of land become smaller, roads become busier, and aging hunters with decreased mobility want to introduce their grandchildren to hunting.

 Squirrel hunting over a dog is a great activity for the whole family or a group of friends.
 Once a pup is trained, you can feel free to talk and carry on a conversation while you walk along, waiting for the dogs to tree.
 It certainly brings a renewed social aspect to hunting that many new converts enjoy.